HOWARTH LAB

 Vaccine development:

-Unique Protein Architectures for Cell Imaging and Therapy
+Unique Protein Architectures and Chemical Biology for Cell Therapy

-Our studies on the limits of cancer cell capture from blood made clear that even the best antibody interactions are not good enough.
+Our studies defining the limits of cancer cell capture from blood made clear that even the best antibody interactions are not good

 engineered from an adhesion system from Neisseria meningitidis and forms an anhydride in response to calcium, reacting irreversibly